Sie können diesen Artikel auch auf Deutsch (German) lesen.

 But as their name indicates, LeadQuizzes has evidently decided to focus almost exclusively on the lead generation side of the equation, at the cost of a wider range of interactive quiz formats.

-LeadQuizzes offers just two types of quizzes:
+LeadQuizzes offers just two types of quizzes in their online quiz creator:

 - Outcome quiz: Most quiz creator tools call this a ‘personality test’ or ‘personality quiz’.
 It gives each quiz taker an overall result – based on all their user responses (e.g. “What type of car should you buy?” or “What’s type of leader are you?”)